sonatype-nexus-community/nancy-github-action/README.md

 **Default** : `go.list`.

-This is the path to a file containing the output of the `go list` command.
+The path to a file containing the output of the `go list` command.
 The `go.list` file can be created with a command like: `go list -json -m all > go.list`

 ### `nancyCommand`

 **Default** : `sleuth`

-You can replace this command with over commands recognized by `nancy`. e.g. `sleuth --loud`
+You can customize this input with other commands and flags recognized by `nancy`.

+For example: `sleuth --loud`

 ## Example Usage

 The example below only requires `go` be installed in order to generate the `go.list` file.
 You could instead have some other part of the CI build generate that file for use by `nancy`.
 ```
 name: Go Nancy